 Since opening its doors, the Foundation’s makerspace has become a popular space, with Foundation team members creating a wide range of different projects using its equipment.
 One of the most impressive projects made by young people in the makerspaces a hedgehog lodge: a fully automated waystation for hedgehogs in urban areas.
-The lodge features a Raspberry Pi as its core, with all actuating parts created from plywood and laser cut using the Trotec Speedy 100 system.
+The lodge features a Raspberry Pi as its core, with all actuating parts created from plywood and laser cut using the Trotec Speedy 100 laser engraving system.

 Speaking of the plans for the future of the Foundation and makerspace, Mark Calleja said that Raspberry Pi plans to continue to use the laser as a training resource to upskill staff, as well as creating different installations for events and beyond.